Ryndine/elon-tweets-bitcoin/README.md

 - All Dogecoin values and trades from 2021 to 2019 using Klines Binance Data.

 Our methods and observation directions:
-- First we'll be using Textblob to create a function that can read all the tweets and identify when selected words are being used.
-Is this case we'll be looking for "Telsa", "Bitcoin", "Dogecoin, and all other phrases within those categories that we identify.
+- Work on ETL for project.
-- Using that new DataFrame we will be able to compare those specific tweets in time to the value of the bitcoin that matches that date & time.
-In order to improve accuracy we'll be looking between 5 and 30 minute intervals and calculating the percent change between them.
+- With Textblob, we will analyze all of Elon Musk's tweets to extract all noun phrases and store them into a new dataframe.
-- Using percent change we can create a scatter plot to see overall if his tweets have had a positive or negative influence over bitcoin value.
+- Use the new DataFrame, we can find a ponit in time when Elon Musk says mentions "Telsa", "Bitcoin", and "Dogecoin", then check what the value of Bitcoin and Dogecoin were around that time.
-- Lastly we can find out if there is any correlation between how many times he tweets in a day vs the amount of trades that happened in a day.
+- Using 5 & 30 minute periods we can calcuate and plot percent change which can be uased to verify correlation between Elon Musk's Tweets and Coin Values.
-- We're bringing in Dogecoin data as well so that we can test this against another coin.
+- The inclusion of Dogecoin data is so we have another currency to test the collected data against.
 - Telsa is being analyzed as well because we can see values before Telsa accepted bitcoin vs after it started accepting it.